 I bought my first digital SLR camera with a 50 mm lens.
 This lens creates a beautiful blurry backgrounds (bokeh) when making portraits.
 Unfortunately, with my iPhone 6s it is not possible to photograph portraits with blurred backgrounds.
-However, it can be done with the iPhone app for blurring the background FabFocus and the photo editing app Snapseed.
+However, you can blur the background with the iPhone camera apps FabFocus and Focos 2.0 and the photo editing app Snapseed.

 - The iPhone Portrait Mode